Mutant (1984 film): Plot

 Josh heads back to the bed and breakfast to search for Mike.
 He ends up finding his dead body in the basement.
 As he's being attacked by the owner's mutant daughter, Josh is able to break out of the basement and throw her mother down there.
 As Will and Holly enter Dr. Myra's office, they are attacked by mutants.
 Holly is able to escape, while Will barricades himself in a room where he see the deceased Dr. Myra.
 Holly goes to the school to chase down a student named Billy.
 As they try to leave, a large group of mutant children corner them in a stall of a bathroom.
 The mutants kill Billy, but Josh arrives in time to rescue Holly.
 They head back to Dr. Myra's office to look for Will, but they can only find his hat and gun.
 As they try to leave, they are surrounded by mutants and are forced to hide inside a gas station.

 Josh and Holly start making Molotov cocktails so they can make an escape.
 However, Al was hiding in there as well and attacks Holly.
 This causes Josh and Al to fight, allowing the mutants to hear them and attack.
 They kill Al while Josh and Holly are forced into a corner.
 Suddenly, a large group of state police cars surround the gas station shining their lights.
 The mutants become blinded and confused, allowing the police to kill them.
-Will appears telling them how he got the girls body to the capital as well as getting confessions from the chemical plant employees.
+Will appears telling them how he got the girl's body to the capital as well as getting confessions from the chemical plant employees.

 A news story appears on a radio detailing the incident in town.
 They also mention the chemical company starting a new facility somewhere else.